ShamsEmad/calculater/README.md

-#A Calculater Project
+# Calculater Project

 ...
-##with basic arithmetic operations functionalities.
+## with basic arithmetic operations functionalities.

 This is a simple calculator Project with basic arithmetic operations functionalities like addition, subtraction, multiplication, using HTML, CSS, and JavaScript.